-Join us for our annual Mayfest Celebration May 1-25, 2018.
-The gardens are open Tuesday-Sunday for you to enjoy and celebrate the arrival of spring!
+The gardens are open Wednesday-Sunday for you to enjoy and celebrate the arrival of spring!

 Ikebana International is a non-profit cultural organization dedicated to the promotion and appreciation of Ikebana, Japanese flower arranging.
 With chapters all over the world we are honored to have the Tacoma-Olympia chapter presenting oIkebanaver 20 displays in the living room of the Wagner House.
 Demonstrations in the Library courtyard, weather permitting.
 For more information about Ikebana International please visit www.ikebanahq.org.